Beaver Bank, Nova Scotia

 Beaver Bank is a suburban community northeast of Lower Sackville on the Beaver Bank Road (Route 354) in Nova Scotia, Canada, within the Halifax Regional Municipality.
 It is about 35 kilometres from the City of Halifax.
+Residents of Beaver Bank are colloquially known as "Beaver Bankers".

 History

 Believed to be named after a large beaver dam by the first Loyalists settlers in the 1780s, the community of Beaver Bank dates back to 1776 when Boston Loyalist Mary Brown Parcel Barnstead and her son, John Henry Barnstead (1764–1861), arrived just after the American Revolution commenced.
 After the War of 1812, George and John Barrett, shopkeepers from Blackthorn, Oxford, England.
-In 1816, the Fultz family were granted a thousand acres (4 km²) of land.
+In 1816, the Fultz family were granted a thousand acres (4 km2) of land.
 A museum bears their name in nearby Lower Sackville.

 Other long standing families of this area include: